Cucumber, Mexican Sour Gherkin

 - Fruits grow to 1-2 inches, resembling tiny watermelons

 - Taste as if they are already pickled

 This Mexican and Central American species bears an abundance of 1" fruits that resemble tiny watermelons.
 Their initial flavor profile is that of a sweet cucumber, but is followed by a surprising “already pickled” taste, offering an interesting and spirited note.
 Great for growing on a trellis, this species’ fruits fall from the vines when ripe and are great for pickling with small peppers and garlic.
 This cucumber relative was recorded by French botanist Charles Victor Naudin in 1866.
 60-70 days.

 Thin: To 3-4 Plants

 Light: Full Sun

-Instructions - Sow seeds outdoors in 12" diameter hills after the last frost when soil is warm.
-Space hills 6' apart in all directions.
+Instructions - Sow seeds outdoors in 12"-diameter hills after the last frost when soil is warm.
+Space hills 3' apart in all directions.
 Can also be started indoors 2-4 weeks before the last frost for an earlier harvest.
-Cucumbers benefit from consistent moisture.
+This species benefits from consistent moisture.
 Provide support for vines to save space.